The Odyssey (1968 miniseries)

-The Odyssey (L'Odissea) is an eight-episode European TV miniseries broadcast on RAI in 1968 and based on Homer's Odyssey.
+The Odyssey (Odissea (dal Poema di Omero)) is an eight-episode Italian TV miniseries broadcast on RAI in 1968 and based on Homer's Odyssey.
 It is a Radiodiffusion-Télévision Française coproduction, it was directed by Franco Rossi, assisted by Piero Schivazappa and Mario Bava; the cast includes Bekim Fehmiu as Odysseus and Irene Papas as Penelope, Samson Burke as the Cyclops, as well as Barbara Bach as Nausicaa, and Gérard Herter.